 The hand-stitched, hand-rolled hem on the Hermès scarf is known as a "roule".

-It takes approximately 45 minutes for a hem to be hand rolled and sewn; the rolling of the roule is the final step in the creation of a scarf.
+It takes approximately 45 minutes for a hem to be hand rolled and sewn and the rolling of the roule is the final step in the creation of a scarf.

-The February selection includes examples of two of Hermès best-selling designs: Brides de Gala, designed by Hugo Grygkar and Les Cles, designed by Cathy Latham, showing here.
+The February selection includes examples of two of Hermès best-selling designs: Brides de Gala, designed by Hugo Grygkar and Les Cles, designed by Cathy Latham, which is showing here.